Did you own or hold foreign property at any time in the year with a total cost of more than CAN $100,000?”

-It’s the aggregate value of all the qualifying foreign assets that determines whether or not the $100,000 threshold is exceeded, and if exceeded, the answer is “yes” to the question.
+The $100,000 figure is defined by the aggregate value of all the qualifying foreign assets held by a taxpayer and if exceeded, the answer is “yes” to the question, then Schedule T1135 must be completed.

-For cash type investments, the value is determined by the highest value anytime during the year, not on the last day of the year, so moving or removing funds prior to year end cannot be used to prevent the reporting.
+For cash type investments, the value is determined by the highest value anytime during the year, not on the last day of the year, so removing funds prior to year end cannot be used to prevent the reporting on the T1135.

 For capital assets, the value is based on its original purchase cost plus improvements over time.
-The inclusion on the T1135 is not determined by the current market value.
+The current market value of the asset is irrelevant in the determination of its inclusion on the T1135.

 Assets to operate a foreign business are exempt, as are personal property type assets strictly used for personal use.